michaelockenden/algorand-flask/blog/blogpost.md

 `myindexer()` is a helper function just like `algod_client()`.

 `get_transactions` works by looping through each payment transaction related to the address.
-It works to create a new list we want display on our website.
-If the given address is also the sender, we want to also add the fee the sender paid and display the total cost as negative.
+If the given address (the current user) is also the sender, we want to also add the fee the sender paid and display the total cost as negative.

-We return a list of dictionaries that includes an `"amount"` and an `"address"`.
-`"amount"` will show the money entering/leaving the user's account and `"address"` will show the other address the transaction was completed with.
+We return a list of dictionaries that includes an `"amount"` and an `"address"`. `"amount"` will show the money entering/leaving the user's account and `"address"` will show the other address the transaction was completed with.

 Now, as usual, we can add a route in `views.py` to call this function.